biovault/nptsne/doc/source/index.rst

    nptsne
    ReleaseNotes
    download
+   license

-Note: This is an Alpha release.
+Note: This is an Release candidate.
 For more detail see :ref:`release-notes-label`.

 Indices and tables
 ==================

+.. |Module Index| replace:: Module Index
+.. _Module Index: modules.html

 * :ref:`genindex`
-* :ref:`modindex`
+* |Module Index|_
 * :ref:`search`